dhodgson615/TeX-Formatter/README.md

 # TeX-Formatter
 Python script that automatically formats .tex files based on my somewhat opinionated formatting style.
 It formats LaTeX source code by applying a series of indentation passes.
-Each pass handles a specific LaTeX construct (e.g., environments, chapters, sections, subsections, subsubsections) by adjusting the indentation level based on the hierarchy.
+Each pass handles a specific LaTeX construct (e.g., environments, chapters, sections, subsections, subsubsections) by adjusting the indentation level based on the hierarchy so that the content is nested and visually easier to find.

 ## Functionality